-Department of Family and Community Services (FACS) practitioners can use a parent responsibility contract or parent capacity order to maintain the child safely with their family or return them to their family’s care.
+Department of Communities and Jusitce (DCJ) practitioners can use a parent responsibility contract or parent capacity order to maintain the child safely with their family or return them to their family’s care.

 From 29 October 2014, these parenting resources came into effect through changes to the Children and Young Persons (Care and Protection) Act 1998.
 Parent responsibility contracts have been changed whereas parent capacity orders are a new resource.

 Parent responsibility contracts

 The changed parent responsibility contract aims to improve parenting skills and encourage parents to accept greater responsibility for the care of their child.
 In the contract, parents agree to actions that will reduce key risks to their child.

 The contract also details what DCJ will do to support the parent or primary caregiver to address the issues, and how the contract will be monitored.

 This collaborative work can be undertaken without using a parent responsibility contract, such as through usual case planning, however a contract provides a more structured and systematic process to help some parents address safety and wellbeing issues.